-The Iowa Virtual Human Summit provides a forum for subject matter experts in the field of virtual human modeling and simulation to reveal their latest innovations, highlight state of the art in the field, describe technical gaps and needs from a customer perspective, and form new relationships to advance the application and utility of virtual humans.
+The annual Iowa Virtual Human Summit provides a forum for subject matter experts in the field of virtual human modeling and simulation to reveal their latest innovations, highlight the state of the art in the field, describe technical gaps and needs from a customer perspective, and form new relationships to advance the application and utility of virtual humans.

 - Identify and evaluate existing capabilities and opportunities.

 - Identify specific challenges and priorities related to R&D, training, operations, acquisition, and test & evaluation.

 - Discuss new developments in the field and novel applications of virtual humans.

 - Discuss need for improved definitions, standards, and measurements.

 - University of Iowa facilitates Department of Defense-wide conversations to enhance human behavior modeling and simulation.